-If you don’t want to face boredom, the workout programs will be the best option.
-Most of the treadmills come with different exercise programs for different goals, such as weight loss.
+If you don’t want to face boredom, workout programs will be the best option.
+Most treadmills come with different exercise programs for different goals, such as weight loss.
 These programs control the speed, incline and decline when needed, so you don’t have to do it manually.

 Incline & Decline:

-Generally, many home treadmills can at least 10% incline and some of them have 3-5% decline.
+Generally, many home treadmills can be at least 10% incline and some of them have a 3-5% decline.

 Running Deck Size: